+Serious injury could result when the load is not properly blocked.
 With vertical load the load could fall.
-Serious injury could result when the load is not properly blocked.
-Functional safety, e.g. with hanging load (vertical axes), requires an additional mechanical brake which must be safely operated, for example by a safety control.

-Set parameter MOTOR.BRAKEIMM to 1 with vertical axes, to apply the motor holding brake (→ p.
-116) immediately after faults or Hardware Disable.
+- Functional safety, e.g. with hanging load (vertical axes), requires an additional mechanical brake which must be safely operated, for example by a safety control. - Set parameter MOTOR.BRAKEIMM to 1 with vertical axes, to apply the motor holding brake (→ # 117) immediately after faults or Hardware Disable.

-6.15.1 Stop
+7.15.1 Stop